Cele Eifert (Gamma Phi Beta) founded ASCAPA, with assistance from her local Gamma Phi Beta

 sororities in the National Panhellenic Conference (NPC).
 The event was primarily intended as a social

-Crescent area and establish new bonds of friendship and sisterhood.
-We were very fortunate to have
+Southern Crescent area and establish new bonds of friendship and sisterhood.
+We were very

 A second gathering was held several weeks later at Cele's home and the bylaws she had written with

-by Cele, namely the order in which the sorority alumnae chapter or a member of a particular sorority
+suggested by Cele, namely the order in which the sorority alumnae chapter or a member of a

-contacted Cele to express interest in participating.
-The completed bylaws, charter member list and
+particular sorority contacted Cele to express interest in participating.
+The completed bylaws, charter

 We gave out our first scholarship of $500.00 in the spring of 2003.
 In 2004, we were able to give two